James 3

 g Traditionally, ‘bless.’
 This word, eulogeo, is not the same ‘bless’ as is used in the Beatittudes in Matthew 5, makarios.
 This word literally means to ‘speak well’ over someone, and it can refer to praising or to wishing them well for the future.

 h Traditionally, ‘curse’ but it is not about a curse in the sense of magic or bad luck.
-It is about speaking a desire for hardship to happen or harm to come to someone.
+It is about speaking contemptously about someone or a desire for harm to come to someone.

 i Or ‘generous’ or ‘beautiful’ or ‘good’ or ‘respectable’